osiic/hyprland/README.md

 - gvfs: adds missing functionality to thunar such as automount usb drives
 - xdg-desktop-portal-hyprland: xdg-desktop-portal backend for hyprland
 - swaybg: This is used to set a desktop background image
+- bluez: the bluetooth service
+- bluez-utils: command line utilities to interact with bluettoth devices

+<br ><br >

 ## Script